ascalotoru/reddit-stream-video/README.md

 Reddit Stream Video
 ===================
-Adds the ability to add twitch stream to reddit-stream.com
+Small greasemonkey scripts that allows to add videos to reddit-stream

 Requisites
 ----------